hpp/happyHippo/README.md

 ###Chess Model

 Self is a game.
 Chess.
 You are one move.
 One move, this move need not hold reference to other moves that are unobtainable from this move.
 At any time z the number of moves is finite.
 Hence, continuous time t moves into finite space Z. Z is a complex space.
 That is to say, z = x + iy, of a harmonic system, u(x,y) + v(x,y) = 0.
-Hence if u''!=0 then v''=f(u''), u holds reference to v.
+Hence if u''!=0 or v''!=0 then v''=f(u''), u holds reference to v.

 This is important as  z is mapped from t (continuous time) hence, u(t,s) + v(t,s) also must equal zero!
 As x is a representation of real time, and y only possible in multidimensional space.

 The number of chess games explodes.
 64 squares, 16 pieces each, if each piece averages 2 or 3 possible moves => 16*2.3 after each move n, you(n) = n^16*2.3, however you at time n only hold 32 to 48 possible moves approximately.
 And this number decreases with time, as chess is a stable system.
 Possible chess games explode which make chess appear unstable, but there is a finite number of chess games.
-In chess there is a loop breaker, if the same position is reached 3 times the games a draw.
+No infinite loops in chess.
+Chess has a loop breaker, if the same position is reached 3 times the games a draw.
 All games end, and have been played in computational space => chess is a solved game.

-So if chess is a stable system as n increases the number of possible moves decreases. you(n) = e^-Llamda*m, where m = n^16*2.3, anyway bottom line as n -> inifinity, you(n) -> 0.
+So if chess is a stable system as n increases the number of possible moves decreases. you(n) = e^-Llamda*m, where m = n^16*2.3, anyway bottom line as n -> inifinity, you(n) -> 0, checkMate or draw!